Mexican president changes asset declaration in wake of report on land deal

 Lawyers consulted by Reuters said the incorrect asset declaration constitutes a false statement to authorities.

-In all, Pena Nieto has disclosed six real estate assets which he lists as gifts from his parents.
-Sanchez said he was unable to provide documents proving the six properties were donated by his parents, saying that public registry documents "don't necessarily record" that.
+Presidential spokesman Eduardo Sanchez did not immediately respond to requests for comment.

-Pena Nieto, 48, has been under pressure in recent months over conflict-of-interest scandals centred on properties that he, his wife Angelica Rivera and Finance Minister Luis Videgaray acquired from government contractors.
+The 48-year-old president has been under pressure in recent months over conflict-of-interest scandals centered on properties that he, his wife Angelica Rivera and Finance Minister Luis Videgaray acquired from government contractors.

 The latest declaration also changed references to the values of three properties Pena Nieto acquired in the 1980s.